Some Sri Lankan banks stop buying Qatar Riyal

-COLOMBO (Reuters) - Some Sri Lankan banks stopped buying Qatar Riyal QARLKR=R on Tuesday, saying their counterpart banks in Singapore advised them not to accept the currency a day after the Arab world's biggest powers cut ties with Qatar.
+COLOMBO, June 6 (Reuters) - Some Sri Lankan banks stopped buying Qatar Riyal on Tuesday, saying their counterpart banks in Singapore advised them not to accept the currency a day after the Arab world's biggest powers cut ties with Qatar.

 Saudi Arabia, Egypt, the United Arab Emirates and Bahrain on Monday severed diplomatic relations with Qatar in a coordinated move, accusing Doha of supporting Islamist militants and Iran.